zenflow/tinacms.org/content/blog/tina-cloud-a-headless-backend-for-tina-powered-sites.md

 title: Introducing Tina Cloud
 date: '2020-11-26T21:53:53-04:00'
 author: Scott Gallant
-last_edited: '2020-11-27T01:59:49.861Z'
+last_edited: '2020-11-27T02:06:04.520Z'
 ---
 Around this time last year, we [announced TinaCMS](https://www.youtube.com/watch?v=iPDCmbaEF0Y), an open-source toolkit to give your JAMstack sites a visual editing experience.
 At that time, we had a simple objective:

 _Take the concept of "visual editing" used by tools like Wix, Squarespace, or Webflow and offer it to developers in the form of open-source Javascript libraries._

-Tina was just a budding project at that time but it has come a long way in the last year and we recently completed the [last feature](https://tina.io/blog/introducing-media-manager/) from our original plan.
+Tina has come a long way in the last year and we recently completed the [last feature](https://tina.io/blog/introducing-media-manager/) from our original plan.

 ## **Own your content, no lock-in**